entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 347.  supraorbital sensoy canals/grooves extend to the postnasal plate: absent (0); present (1).

+348. Preorbital plate bearing a well-developed descending lamina: absent (0); present (1).
+>  - Elongated preorbital plates with broad descending laminae are present in some derived incisoscutoids, such as *Bullerichthys*, *Camuropiscis*, and *Rolfosteus*.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.